Koko-Di Koko-Da. 2019. Directed & Written by Johannes Nyholm.

 Disclaimer: The following article contains spoilers

 What would the tamer portions of Lars von Trier’s Antichrist look like fused to the endless day Bill Murray’s weatherman is forced to endure in Groundhog Day?
-If that’s not something you’ve ever thought of, you’re in luck— director-writer Johannes Nyholm has envisioned exactly that with his latest film, which had its Canadian premiere recently at the awesome Fantasia Festival in Montreal.
+If that’s not something you’ve ever thought of, you’re in luck— director-writer Johannes Nyholm has envisioned exactly that with his latest film.

 Koko-di Koko-da is a surreal nightmare that begins wtih Elin (Ylva Gallon) and Tobias (Leif Edlund) experiencing a life altering loss when their young daughter Maja dies suddenly.
 Three years later, the married couple continue to struggle.
 They’re growing apart, each dealing with their child’s daughter differently, and neither have allowed themselves to truly heal.